irlAlan/AlanWebMd_Html/README.md

 # AlanWeb
-The start of my personal website and blog
+The start of my personal website and maybe blog

+Generating html files from markdown then shoving it into a template with basic css.
+Might change this idea later on depending on how pretty I want the website to be or if I have different plans entierly.